juju/docs/src/en/config-general.md

 may contain multiple instances of Juju.
 - **All:** This is the most aggressive setting.
 In this mode Juju will terminate all instances which it considers to be "destroyed" or "unknown".
-This is a good option if you are only utilizing Juju for your environment.
+This is a good option if you are only utilising Juju for your environment.

-The default mode can be overriden by setting the
+The default mode can be overridden by setting the

 ```yaml
 provisioner-harvest-mode: